NVIDIA/aistore/transport/README.md

   Trname	string,		// transport endpoint name
-  Extra		*Extra, // additional stream control parameters Ntype 	int,		// destination type: all targets, ..., all nodes ManualResync bool,		// if false, establishes/removes connections with new/old nodes when new smap is received Multiplier int,		// number of streams per destination, with subsequent round-robin selection }
+  Extra		*Extra, // additional stream control parameters Ntype 	int,		// destination type: all targets, ..., all nodes Multiplier int,		// number of streams per destination, with subsequent round-robin selection }